hplisiecki/emotion_topology/README.md

 🔗 Dive into our code, and immerse yourself in transformative findings.
 Together, let's navigate this riveting confluence of human emotion and advanced NLP! 🌌

 Your feedback?
 It's not just welcomed; it's **_celebrated_**.
 Let's collaborate, innovate, and redefine the frontiers of psychological research. 🎉🚀

+---

+**📂 Repository Structure & Description:**

+- **`data`**: Houses the datasets and phrasers used in the project.
+    - `goemotions.csv`: The primary dataset containing emotions.
+    - `phraser_bigrams`: Contains bigram phrasers used in Emo2Vec training.
+    - `phraser_trigrams`: Contains trigram phrasers, representing three-word combinations.
+    - **`splits`**: Contains different splits or subsets of the dataset for robust testing and validation.
+        - `corpus1.csv` and `corpus2.csv`: Split datasets.
+        - `phraser_bigrams1/2` and `phraser_trigrams1/2`: Split phrasers.

+- **`models`**: Contains the results and distance metrics of models trained on the dataset.
+    - `distance.csv`: A file with the analyzed distances between Emotional Vectors under different model hyperparameters.
+    - `models1` and `models2`: Different model configurations used in the naalysis.

+- **`plots`**: Contains visual representations of the emotional vectors.
+    - Various `pca*.png` files: Visual plots representing data projections or clusters.

+- **`scripts`**: Contains Python scripts for various tasks throughout the project.
+    - `check_allignment.py`: Checks the alignment of the Emotional Vectors with known emotional dimensions.
+    - `creating_plots.py`: Script to generate plots for visual analysis.
+    - `exploration.py`: Script for exploratory data analysis.
+    - `horns_analysis.py`: Performs Horn's analysis, possibly related to factor analysis.
+    - `stemming_multi_threading.py`: A script that applies stemming to text data using multi-threading for efficiency.
+    - `training_embeddings.py`: Script to train word embeddings on the dataset.
+    - **`robustness_test`**: Contains scripts specific to testing the robustness of the embeddings or models.
+        - `creating_plots_robustness.py`: Generates plots for robustness testing.
+        - `training_embeddings_robustness.py`: Trains embeddings under various conditions for robustness checks.

+---